-Over the last seven weeks of the COVID-19 Pandemic, our Senior Living Team has been using some of our down time to interview Administrators and CEOs in New York, Connecticut and Massachusetts who are in the midst of the crisis to get a real-time assessment of the issues that they are facing.
+Over the last several weeks of the COVID-19 Pandemic, our Senior Living Team has been using some of our down time to interview Administrators and CEOs in New York, Connecticut and Massachusetts who are in the midst of the crisis to get a real-time assessment of the issues that they are facing.
 What we have learned has been fascinating and informative.
 Our next step, as the crisis begins to wane, will be to reach back out to those same individuals, share what we have learned, and find out if their perspective has changed.
 Our other market design teams (Workplace, Higher Education, and Mixed-Use) are doing the same thing.
 A key difference with the Senior Living world is that there is no “back to work” time.
 They never left, and so the information we are gathering is, in many ways, ahead of the game, and more reflective of a new reality.
+A key difference with Senior Living environments is that there is no “back to work” time.
+Staff has remained on the front lines the whole time.
+There will be, however, a “reopening” for visitors and residents, and so the information we are gathering is, in many ways, ahead of the game, and will help us design for a new reality.

 At the same time, our team has continued to work on the schematic design for a large nursing home renovation at Andrus on Hudson in New York, and we have been able to use what we have learned so far to enhance the design in a positive way (The New York Times recently took note of this).
 The resident room illustration below highlights those enhancements.